Gautami

-Gautami Tadimalla (born 2 July 1969) is an Indian actress and politician who has worked mainly in Tamil and Telugu, in addition to Malayalam, Hindi, and Kannada films.
+Gautami Tadimalla (born 2 July 1968) is an Indian actress, social worker, politician and Deputy Propaganda Secretary of All India Anna Dravida Munnetra Kazhagam.
+She has worked mainly in Tamil and Telugu cinema, in addition to Malayalam, Hindi, and Kannada films.
 She was one of the leading South Indian actresses from 1987 to 1998.
-She is also a television actress, television host, the founder of Life Again Foundation, and a costume designer.
+She is also a television actress, television host, the founder of Life Again Foundation and a costume designer in films.

 Personal life

-Gautami was born in Srikakulam, Andhra Pradesh to T. R. Seshagiri Rao and Vasundhara Devi.
-Her father was a pioneering radiation oncologist and her mother was a pathologist and diagnostician.
-Gautami attended Bishop Cotton Girls' School, Bangalore.
+Gautami was born into a Telugu family from Srikakulam, Andhra Pradesh, to T. R. Seshagiri Rao and Vasundhara Devi.
+Her father was a radiation oncologist, while her mother was a pathologist and diagnostician.
+She studied at Bishop Cotton Girls' School in Bengaluru.
+During her childhood, she also lived in Visakhapatnam and Kerala.

 Gautami married Sandeep Bhatia, a businessman, in 1998, and the couple have a daughter, Subbulakshmi born in 1999.
-They later got divorced in 1999.
+They got divorced in 1999.

-Gautami was in a relationship with actor Kamal Haasan from 2004 till 2016.
-In 2016, Gautami had announced on her blog that she had ended her relationship with him.
+Gautami was in a relationship with actor Kamal Haasan from 2005 till 2016.
+In 2016, Gautami announced on her blog that she had ended her relationship with him.
 Gautami wrote on her blog: "It is heartbreaking for me to have to say today that I and Mr. Haasan are no longer together.
 After almost 13 years together, it has been one of the most devastating decisions that I have ever had to make in my life".